glebyan/AccountApi/readme.md

 4. Make somesing with bigdecimal rounding mode (maybe new datatype for mony or use jodamoney)
 5. Fix all potential problems with datatypes

+Its not actual services, its just fat ugly controllers, but I just need to start new strim, and I do it intentually for simplification

 #### Feature list